 The average cost for repairing a stainless steel chain link fence is $28 per linear foot.
 Both labor and materials will cost you $14 per linear foot each.
 Stainless steel is more expensive than galvanized steel because it lasts longer.

 Vinyl Coated Chain Link Fence Repair Cost

-Both polymer coatings and PVC provide a rubberized covering on the metal to give it a beautiful look and feel while also preserving it from rust and weathering.
-Typical repairs on a vinyl coated chain link fence will cost you a total of $29 per linear foot.
+Both polymer coatings and PVC provide a rubberized covering on the metal to give it a beautiful look and feel while preserving it from rust and weathering.
+Typical repairs on a vinyl-coated chain link fence will cost you $29 per linear foot.

 Labor cost to repair a chain-link fence

 One of the main things that affect the cost of labor is whether you hire local professionals or professionals in the fencing industry.
-Typical repairs such as cleaning rust or repairing a hole can be easily done by either type of repairman, even you can DIY.
-While more difficult repairs should be conducted by professionals.
+Typical repairs, such as cleaning rust or a hole, can be easily done by either type of repairman; even you can DIY.
+At the same time, professionals should conduct more difficult repairs.